SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 __Description__: live? configurations can be used when no default screen is present, [automatic_screen_changes](#automation_screen_changes), and [possible_screen_changes](hook_level_keys.md#possible_screen_changes) hook where the framework has to figure out which screen is live.
-Also if you want to throw errors when you not on the screen you expected you would use this.
+Also if you want to throw errors when you're not on the screen you expected you would use this.

 __Available Before/After Hook Sub-Keys__: [Hook Level Configurations](hook_level_configurations.md)